1. What are the different services that are offered at Healthworks?

 4. Why do services require booking fees upon creation of the appointment?

 As per company policy, we do require a $40 booking fee when booking with any of our practitioners.
-This booking fee is 100% refundable or can be moved a different appointment day, as long as we receive 24 hours notice of a cancellation.
-Due to extremely busy schedules with our practitioners, we require this booking fee when the appointment is created.
+This booking fee is applied to the appointment once completed or can be moved a different appointment day, as long as we receive 24 hours notice of a cancellation.
+This booking fee holds your appointment time for you in the practitioners schedule.

 5. Where can I find recipes suited to the Phase diet plans I was given at my appointment?